Credit Suisse First Boston: CS First Boston (1996–2006)

 At the same time, the newly global CSFB became a leading high-tech banker, acting as lead (or co-lead) underwriter in the IPOs of Amazon.com and Cisco Systems, as well as one-time high fliers such as Silicon Graphics, Intuit, Netscape, and VA Linux Systems.
 CSFB also did significant deals for Apple Computer, Compaq and Sun Microsystems, among others.
 In 2000, at the height of the tech boom, technology deals generated $1.4 billion in revenue for CSFB.
 The head of CSFB's tech group, Frank Quattrone, reportedly made $200 million in bonuses between 1998 and 2000.

 After the collapse in technology shares in 2001, Credit Suisse replaced CSFB’s CEO Allen Wheat with Morgan Stanley's John Mack, who was charged with turning around the investment bank.
 Mack fired 10,000 employees, or one-third of CSFB's workforce, although many former DLJ bankers continued to collect guaranteed pay long after they were gone.
 Also in 2001, the U.S. Securities and Exchange Commission and the Justice Department began investigating how CSFB allocated IPOs of technology companies.
 The probe led to the conviction of Frank Quattrone in 2004, who was found guilty of urging employees to destroy documents after he learned about the investigation.
 He was ultimately acquitted of substantially all charges upon appeal in 2006.

-Credit Suisse retired the First Boston name on January 16, 2006, in order to “allow Credit Suisse to communicate as an integrated organization to clients, employees and shareholders.”
+Announced in 2005, Credit Suisse retired the First Boston name on January 16, 2006, in order to “allow Credit Suisse to communicate as an integrated organization to clients, employees and shareholders.”
 The move led some to speculate that the name change reflected the diminished luster of the once great First Boston name as a result of years of mismanagement and scandal.
 However, its strategy is consistent with that of other large, international financial conglomerates.
 Citigroup has eliminated the Salomon Brothers name from its investment banking business, and UBS AG has done the same with the SG Warburg, Dillon Read and Paine Webber names.
 Deutsche Bank has effectively retired the Bankers Trust and Morgan Grenfell names.

-Credit Suisse Investment Banking Division (2006-2022)
+Credit Suisse Investment Banking Division (2006–2022)

 In 2006, the newly reorganized investment banking division of Credit Suisse replaced the CSFB brand and entity.
 Credit Suisse retired the 'First Boston' name to "allow Credit Suisse to communicate as an integrated organization to clients, employees, and shareholders."

 The Irish High Court referred to advertisements by Credit Suisse First Boston in a judgment in February 2013.
 Mr. Justice Michael Moriarty said that while the volume of material produced by the Revenue Commissioners in an application to investigate tax-evading offshore bank accounts may have been "somewhat excessive", it related to matters which had been discussed in all media, including "the conduct of banking institutions both in Ireland and elsewhere, as exemplified by the Credit Suisse First Boston sequence of advertisements in the Irish Times".